 QLDC wishes to encourage neutering of dogs as part of promoting responsible ownership and reducing the incidents of straying and unwanted dogs.
 The registration fee structure recognises this by setting a lower rate for neutered dogs.

 DISQUALIFIED & PROBATIONARY DOG OWNERS

-There was one probationary Dog Owners in the Queenstown Lakes District within this financial period.
+There was one probationary dog owner in the district within this financial period.

 MENACING AND DANGEROUS DOGS